Akshayp02/JavaDSA/README.md

 # JavaDSA
-this repo contains the all java data structure and Leet code Problems with solution.
+this repo contains the all java data structure and Leet code Problems with solution.!